 Note: It is recommended to copy and paste the code provided in these instructions.

-6. After installing the repository, run a yum update to pull in the patched version of libxml2 from the IFI CLAIMS repository and any other pending updates.
+yum update to pull in the patched version of libxml2 from the IFI CLAIMS repository and any other pending updates.
 Adjust the code if you are using a different version of PostgreSQL.

 Note: Reboot if kernel was upgraded.

-7. CLAIMS Direct requires a working PostgreSQL cluster.
+3. CLAIMS Direct requires a working PostgreSQL cluster.
 If you have a working cluster, skip to step 5.
-If you do not have an initialized cluster, the following commands will initialize the cluster and give you rudimentary authentication and access levels needed to run CLAIMS Direct.
-Note that the
+If you do not have an initialized cluster, the following commands install PostgreSQL and initialize the cluster.
+The

 psql into the instance.